zanuka/leaderport-core-ui/docs/backend-setup.md

    - Ensure proper authentication is set up.
    - Configure firewall rules to restrict access.

-3. Deploy the Valkran backend:
+3. Deploy the LeaderPort backend:
-   - Clone the Valkran backend repository
+   - Clone the LeaderPort backend repository
    - Update configuration with your Redis connection details
    - Deploy your backend to your chosen infrastructure

-For guidance on optimizing Valkran for your specific setup, please reach out to our support team.
+For guidance on optimizing LeaderPort for your specific setup, please reach out to our support team.

 ## Connecting Front-end to Back-end